brson/hackmd-collab/compile-time-1.md

 - _Build scripts_ &mdash; build scripts allow arbitrary code to be run at compile-time, and pull in their own dependencies that need to be compiled.
 Their unknown side-effects and unknown inputs and outputs limit assumptions tools can make about them, which e.g. limits caching opportunities.

 - _Macros_ &mdash; macros require multiple passes to expand, expand to often surprising amounts of hidden code, and impose limitations on partial parsing.
-Procudural macros have negative impacts similar to build scripts.
+Procedural macros have negative impacts similar to build scripts.

 - _LLVM backend_ &mdash; LLVM produces good machine code, but runs relatively slowly.

 - _Relying too much on the LLVM optimizer_ &mdash; Rust is well-known for generating a large quantity of LLVM IR and letting LLVM optimize it away.
 This is exacerbated by duplication from monomorphization.

 - _Split compiler / package manager_ &mdash; although it is normal for languages to have a package manager seperate from the compiler, in Rust at least this results in both `cargo` and `rustc` having imperfect and redundant information about the overall compilation pipeline.
-As more parts of the pipeline are short-circuited for efficiency, more metadata needs to be transfered between instances of the compiler, mostly through the filesystem, which has overhead.
+As more parts of the pipeline are short-circuited for efficiency, more metadata needs to be transferred between instances of the compiler, mostly through the filesystem, which has overhead.

 - _Per-compilation-unit code-generation_ &mdash; `rustc` generates machine code each time it compiles a crate, but it doesn't need to &mdash; with most Rust projects being statically linked, the machine code isn't needed until the final link step.
 The may be efficiencies to be had by completely separating analysis and code generation.